Empowering Arctic Indigenous Storytellers

 Production Support and Funding

-The application starts in autumn 2023.
+The application starts in winter 2024.

 CONTACT